Counterprogramming (television): Super Bowl

-The Super Bowl, being among the most watched television events in the United States, became a notable target of counterprogramming during the 1990s due to its previous halftime shows; which critics felt were dated and not representative of modern pop culture.
-During Super Bowl XXVI, Fox aired a live, football-themed episode of In Living Color against the halftime break, which featured football-themed sketches and an on-screen countdown clock to the start of the second half.
+The Super Bowl, being among the most watched television events in the United States, became a notable target of counterprogramming during the early 1990s due to its previous halftime shows; which critics felt were dated and not representative of modern pop culture.
+During Super Bowl XXVI, Fox aired a live, football-themed episode of In Living Color against the halftime show, which featured football-themed sketches and an on-screen countdown clock to the start of the second half.
 The special was sponsored by Frito-Lay, who also announced the winner of a $1 million giveaway during the special.
 The special drew 22 million viewers, and Nielsen estimated that CBS lost 10 ratings points during halftime as a result.

-The success of the special alarmed the National Football League, who took steps to raise interest and viewership of the halftime show by inviting major pop musicians to perform, beginning with Michael Jackson at Super Bowl XXVII.
+The success of the In Living Color special caused the National Football League to make changes to raise interest and viewership of the halftime show by inviting major pop music artists to perform, beginning with Michael Jackson at Super Bowl XXVII.
 This pattern continued until 2005, following an incident at Super Bowl XXXVIII's halftime show where Justin Timberlake exposed one of Janet Jackson's breasts, leading to a string of halftime shows with a single, headlining classic rock act (such as the Rolling Stones, Prince, and Bruce Springsteen) in an effort to prevent a repeat of the "wardrobe malfunction" (since Super Bowl XLV, the NFL has returned to inviting pop artists to play halftime).
-Despite Michael Jackson's performance helping to increase interest in subsequent halftime shows, Fox's success inspired imitators, and influenced other specials such as Animal Planet's annual Puppy Bowl (featuring dogs playing in a model football stadium), and the Lingerie Bowl, a series of pay-per-view broadcasts of all-female football games played in lingerieproving popular enough to be spun off into its own Lingerie Football League.
+Despite Michael Jackson's performance helping to increase interest in subsequent halftime shows, Fox's success inspired imitators, and influenced other specials such as Animal Planet's annual Puppy Bowl (featuring dogs playing in a model football stadium), and the Lingerie Bowl, a series of pay-per-view broadcasts of all-female football games played in lingerie, proving popular enough to be spun off into its own Lingerie Football League.